InteGreat-Team/InteGreat/README.md

 - Integreat retains administrative access to all resources.

 #### Storage 📦
-- A centralized **S3 bucket** is used for all apps (individual buckets are also supported for cost efficiency).
-- Each app is allocated its own folder within the bucket (e.g., `/church/`, `/events/`, `/student/`).
+- **Separate S3 buckets** are now used for each application (e.g., `church-storage`, `events-storage`, `student-storage`).
+- This approach provides improved isolation, security, and performance optimization per application.
-- **IAM Roles** restrict access so that apps can only interact with their designated folders, while Integreat has full access to all folders.
+- **IAM Roles** are configured to restrict access so that applications can only interact with their designated buckets.
+- Integreat maintains administrative access across all buckets for centralized management.

 #### Functions 🛠️
-- A unified **NeonDB** instance is used, implementing multi-tenancy through schemas.
-- Each app has its own isolated schema (e.g., `church_schema`, `events_schema`, `student_schema`).
+- **Separate NeonDB instances** are now used for each application, providing dedicated databases (e.g., `church-db`, `events-db`, `student-db`).
+- This approach offers improved cost-efficiency, performance isolation, and simplified management
-- **Access Controls**:
+- **Database Connections**:
-  - Apps can only access their respective schemas.
+  - Applications connect only to their own dedicated database.
-  - Integreat has full access to all schemas, enabling centralized data management and cross-app communication.
+  - Integreat maintains connection capabilities to all databases for cross-application data coordination and management.

 #### API Gateway 🌉
 - All cross-app communication and third-party API integrations flow through Integreat’s centralized **API Gateway**.